244522645/test-package/luci-app-xray/README.md

 ## Warnings

+* Since version 2.0.0 this project is split into `fw3` and `fw4` variants and **this breaks compatibility**:
+    * Configuration files and init scripts are renamed.
+Manually refill configurations or run `mv /etc/config/xray /etc/config/xray_fw4` (for fw4, similar for fw3) for migration.
+    * installation method is changed.
+See `Installation` below for details.
+    * `fw3` variant is no longer in active development.
+It is strongly recommended to use `fw4` variant.
+* About experimental REALITY support
+    * may change quite frequently so keep in mind about following warnings
+    * server role support **involves breaking changes if you use HTTPS server**: certificate settings are now bound to stream security, so previously uploaded certificate and key files will disappear in LuCI, but this won't prevent Xray from using them.
+Your previously uploaded file are still there, just select them again in LuCI.
+If Xray fails to start up and complains about missing certificate files, also try picking them again.
+    * legacy XTLS support has already been removed in version 1.8.0 and is also removed by this project since version 2.0.0.
 * Since OpenWrt 22.03 release, the recommended firewall implementation for this project is now **firewall4** with some caveats
     * currently this project still works on OpenWrt 19.07 / 21.02 versions.
 There's a warning about missing `kmod-nft-tproxy` when using these versions, just ignore it.
 This problem will be fixed later.
     * support for versions mentioned above will soon be **deprecated**, which means that most new features won't be implemented for these old versions.
 Check changelog for details about future changes and availability of various new features.